Skip to content

 Participants will be recorded during the test in order til allow the AI to learn and analyze speech patterns.

-OTHERSpeech task - Picture Description
+OTHERSpeech Task - Picture Description

 Participants will be asked to describe the Cookie Theft Picture from the Boston Diagnostic Aphasia Examination.
 The task will take 2 minutes.
 Participants will be recorded during the speech task in order to allow the AI to learn and analyze the speech patterns.